 For Do-it-Yourself help, you may want to consult our Research and Course guides, which have several tutorials on a variety of topics and course and program-specific resources.

 If you would like a more in-depth consultation for a larger project you are working on, we suggest scheduling a Research Consultation, which will connect you with a subject or course-specific librarian who can specialize in the topic you are working on.
 Before you schedule one, it helps if you have done some research ahead of time.

 The Library is a selective depository, which means that not all publications from the Government Printing Office or from the Wisconsin Document Depository are guaranteed to be available, but you may work with our librarians to help locate access to many materials if they are not immediately available.

 If you only need an item for a limited period of time, please use the Interlibrary Loan Request.

 Materials on Reserve include textbooks, personal books, library-owned books, and other supplementary materials–such as models (both anatomical and chemical)–for questions about items that can and cannot be put on reserve, contact the Media and Reserve Library.

 For audiovisual materials for courses, please use the Media Reserve Order Form.

-New Databases and other electronic resources–such as Citation Managers like RefWorks, are added based on several factors.
+New Databases and other electronic resources are added based on several factors.
 One of which is the results from trial periods arranged through their providers.
 While cost is also a major factor, potential use, which we assess through trials, are important for the Libraries to know about.

 UWM libraries will help you locate and obtain the things you need.
 Typically, journal articles, book chapters, and some reports are delivered electronically using the log-in based system that you need your ePanther ID to access.
 Physical materials–like books, DVDs, Musical scores, and more can be picked up and returned at the main circulation desks.
 If you need to renew something, do so through the system too.